insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 4) You will be provided with two mandatory fields for creating the **ACTION** under the schema.
 Below are the mentioned fields.

 - **Action Name :** This is the name of the action that would signify the operation it would be doing.
-For Example: POST Customers, getting Customer from WooCommerce etc.
+For Example : POST Customers, getting Customer from WooCommerce etc.
 - **Action Description :** The description of the actions briefs the operation, the action would be performing.
-For Example: Adding customes to Shopify, Fetching Orders from Magento etc.
+For Example : Adding customes to Shopify, Fetching Orders from Magento etc.

 Click on the **SAVE** button.